RELATIONSHIPS | MARILYNNE ROBINSON

 How terrible it would be to wake up, old and gray and near the end, and look back on your life and realize that your actions were not truly your own and your ideas were not genuinely yours.
 It is crucial at any age to absorb information and process it through your own filtering system, rather than simply repeating the words and beliefs of others verbatim.

 Faith became something attainable once I realized that doubt was not wrong.
-Questions were welcomed, and I had to understand that I might not get an answer or might get a hundred answers.
+Questions were welcome, and I had to understand that I might not get an answer or might get a hundred.
 Christianity is a way of life, a way of being that cannot be measured or standardized.
 It's important to remember that doctrine is a standard; following true Christianity is a state of being.
 It’s not a checkbox.